 Independently owned.
 These tend to be smaller.
 The people investing are working in the business and their success is inexorably connected to the satisfaction of their clients.
 The service culture tends to be more human-to-human.

 Capital-backed.
 Developers backed by external capital are motivated more by scale (and the economies that result).
 It suits their model for each customer to be alike and the style may be more corporate and less personal.

 How can I believe what a software company tells me is true?

 Look for external factual indicators.
 How long have they been in the market and how successful are they adding new customers and keeping existing ones?
 Is there a steady stream of credible case studies and testimonials collected over time?
 What independent awards or accreditations exist to support claims about the quality of product and service.

 Adopt a pro-active attitude to the relationship with your supplier.
 With a responsibility to manage risk, ask about the state of existing software and current/future compliance.
 If you’re unsure about the questions to ask or fearful of understanding the responses, seek advice from legal IT experts.
 Their input may help your law firm improve its performance in an increasingly digital sector.

 Looking to see the tools we have available?
-Arrange a demonstration of our software and one of our friendly team will give you a guided tour and answer all of your questions.
-Demonstrations can be done either face-to-face or online.
+Arrange an online demonstration of our software and one of our friendly team will give you a guided tour and answer all of your questions.